 - 1Sep1 SeptemberSeptember

 - More information...Brochure, helpdesk

 Looking for a technical career aimed at the future?
 Become an electrical engineer.
 Work on the transition to sustainable energy.
-Or develop smart, user-friendly machines and devices.
+Or develop smart automated manufacturing or industrial processes.
 Electrical and Electronic Engineering at HAN gives you a solid start to a rewarding career.

 Why study Electrical and Electronic Engineering at HAN?

 Collaboration with industry